joaoterroa/projeto-AAA/README.md

 - **Sign Recognition Model (`sign_2.h5`)**: A CNN model trained to recognize ASL alphabet signs from images.
 It is used to predict the sign being made in the segmented hand images.

-- **Segmentation Model (`segment.h5`)**: An autoencoder model trained to segment hand from the background in images.
+- **Segmentation Model (`segment.h5`)**: An autoencoder model trained to segment a hand from the background, in images.
 It is used to extract the hand from the ROI.

 ## Troubleshooting